Are the fossils from here?

 Is there any place I can go and dig my own fossils?

 Some commercial fossil quarries located on state and private land outside of the national monument allow visitors to dig for a fee.
-Contact the Fossil Basin website for information.
+Visit the Fossil Basin website for information.

 Where can I see fossils?

-Prepared fossils can be seen in the visitor center.
+Prepared fossils can be seen in the visitor center and museum.
 Fossil bearing layers (fossils appear as dark thin lines) are visible at the historic fossil quarry on the Historic Quarry Trail.
-Participate in the and you may see a fossil revealed.
+Attend the summer quarry program and you may see a fossil revealed.

 Can my dog go hiking with me?